Harnessing the Importance of Sleep for Teen Mental Health

 Parents can help by ensuring that the bedroom environment is conducive to sleep.
 This may involve keeping the bedroom cool, dark, and quiet, creating a comfortable and relaxing space for teens to unwind.
 Removing electronic devices or limiting their use before bedtime can also be beneficial.
 The blue light emitted by electronic screens suppresses the production of melatonin, making it harder for teens to feel tired and fall asleep.

-By being supportive and actively involved, parents can positively influence their teen's sleep habits.
+By being supportive and actively involved, parents can positive influence their teen's sleep habits.
 Consistency, setting limits, and establishing a supportive environment are key factors in helping teenagers develop healthy sleep patterns.
 Together, parents and teens can work towards prioritizing sleep and improving overall mental health.

 Community and School Initiatives